1998 - present

 If you wish to be placed on the mailing list, please email us and let us know you are interested in BSW.

-The Buddhist Studies Workshop is generously supported by the Provost, the Program in East Asian Studies, and the Center for the Study of Religion.
+In addition to funding from the Center, the Buddhist Studies Workshop is generously supported by the Provost, the Program in East Asian Studies.

 Additional co-sponsors of specific events include: